blakadder/blog/_posts/2023-03-07-esphome-pixel-clock.md

   week_start_monday: true # default monday is first day of week, false = sunday
   yoffset: 8              # the text is aligned BASELINE_LEFT, the baseline defaults to 6
   xoffset: 1              # the text is aligned BASELINE_LEFT, the left defaults to 1
-  scroll_intervall: 80    # the interval in ms to scroll the text (default=80), should be a multiple of the update_interval from the display (default: 16ms)
+  scroll_interval: 80    # the interval in ms to scroll the text (default=80), should be a multiple of the update_interval from the display (default: 16ms)
-  anim_intervall: 192     # the interval in ms to display the next anim frame (default=192), should be a multiple of the update_interval from the display (default: 16ms)
+  frame_interval: 192     # the interval in ms to display the next anim frame (default=192), should be a multiple of the update_interval from the display (default: 16ms)
-  time: ehmtx_time
   font_id: ehmtx_font
   icons:
     - id: ha